MidKnightXI/opgg-ads-remover/README.md

 Here are some basic steps you need to follow to contribute to the project:
 - Download [OP.GG](https://op.gg/desktop/?utm_source=opgg&utm_medium=button&utm_campaign=global)
 - Open where it's located `C:\Users\$USER\AppData\Local\Programs\OP.GG\ressources`
-- Copy `app.asar` and `app.asar.unpacked` to the place you want
+- Copy `app.asar` and `app.asar.unpacked` to the location you want
-- Install [asar tool](https://github.com/electron/asar) from electron team with npm in the folder you put the archive
+- Install the [asar tool](https://github.com/electron/asar) from electron team with npm in the folder you put the asar archive
 - Open `package.json` and add
 ```json
 "script": {